 Writing is an ongoing process of thinking, editing and revising that is never finished.
 It is often quite personal, and your process might look very different from someone else's.
 However, writing need not happen in isolation; in fact, collaboration helps writers become more confident.

-Located on the mezzanine level of Goldfarb Library (Room 232) and online, the University Writing Center is the driving force of writing support on campus; it is the place to talk about your writing and to get an extra pair of eyes on your paper.
+The University Writing Center is the driving force of writing support on campus; it is the place to talk about your writing and to get an extra pair of eyes on your paper.
 We offer support for writers of all levels in all subjects, working on anything from your first college essays to lab reports, senior theses, dissertations, and job and fellowship materials.
 Our expert team of consultants is on hand to help you with your writing project at any stage, even when you do not yet have any writing to show:

-Along with our three consultation formats,the Writing Center also hosts workshops, including workshops on writing and grammar, which are open to all and which can be tailored to specific classes or needs.
+In addition to individualized support,the Writing Center also hosts numerous events, including workshops, which are open to all and which can be tailored to specific classes or needs.
 For more information, contact us at the addresses below.

-To schedule an appointment for an in person or online consultation, or to use the e-Tutoring Document Drop, visit brandeis.mywconline.net and register for an account.
-Additionally, based on availability, we accept drop-ins.
+To schedule an appointment for an online consultation, or to use the e-Tutoring document drop, visit brandeis.mywconline.net and register for an account.

 The Writing Center Commitment

 The Writing Center is a teaching space designed to help writers become more confident, which is why we aim to cultivate a safe and respectful environment in which students and consultants questions and concerns are heard and addressed.
 To accomplish this goal, our consultants partner with writers to develop self-correction strategies and actionable steps for revision.